zmitchell/annotation-abuse/design/SPC-asts.md

 ### Unit Tests
 Invalid inputs:
 - [[.tst-outside_range]]: Test that the setter rejects values not in the specified range.
-- [[.tst-setter_types]]: Test that the setter rejects values that are not integers or floats.
 Valid inputs:
 - [[.tst-in_range]]: Test that the setter accepts values in the specified range.